 Located on the South side of Balboa Park, you'll find the Pepper Grove Children's Playground, named for the California Pepper Trees which provide shade to the expansive picnic area.
 The large playground is divided into two main areas, one for little tots and the other for older children—both feature large play structures.

 The Waterfront Park, located adjacent to San Diego Bay is also a great place to play.
 The 12 acres of park space includes fountains, wading pools, playgrounds, and grassy picnic areas with views of the bay and downtown skyline.> Find out more about San Diego playgrounds

-Children 12 and under receive free entry at the Cabrillo National Monument with the full price paid admission of at least one accompanying adult.
+Children 12 and under receive free entry to the Japanese Friendship Garden with the full price paid admission of at least one accompanying adult.
 Valid for 2 children per paid adult.
 Does not apply to...

 Children 12 and under receive free entry to the Living Coast Discovery Center with the full price paid admission of at least one accompanying adult.
 Valid for 2 children per paid adult.
 Does not apply...

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.